-This philosophy is a concept of limited damage for long-term effects.
-A dance, thus synergy between culture and nature.
-It follows two exhibitions with focus on contradictions: in 2010 as contrast, and in 2012 as harmony.
-“I kroywara I” is a psychological space in time that reflects on violence in relation to power, converting it into strength.
+My philosophy, a concept of limited damage with long-term effects, reflects synergy between culture and nature.
+It follows two exhibitions with focus on contradictions.
+First, in 2010 as contrast.
+Second, in 2012 as harmony.